Authentication

 API keys

-• Keys never expire on their own.
-Rotate them if you suspect a leak.
+- Keys never expire on their own.
+Revoke and recreate them if you suspect a leak.

 Errors

-A 401 means the key is missing, malformed, or rejected by the upstream:
+A 401 means the key is missing, malformed, revoked, disabled, expired, or otherwise invalid:

 {